dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

   * Create a service account for Dirigible and Keycloak.
     ![create-sa](/img/posts/20220810/dirigible-service-account.png)

-  * Add a role for the service account
+  * Add a role for the service account.
     ![create-sa-role](/img/posts/20220810/create-sa-role.png)

-  * Add an IAM policy binding for dirigible-gcp-sa and keycloak-gcp-sa
+  * Add an IAM policy binding for dirigible-gcp-sa and keycloak-gcp-sa.
     ![create-binding](/img/posts/20220810/add-iam-binding.png)

     or with `gcloud`